Window Repair in Warsaw — Hardware, Mechanism and Glass Unit Replacement

 How long does a window repair take?

-A handle swap — 10 minutes.
-A hinge or scissors replacement — 30–60 minutes.
-A glass-unit replacement — 40–90 minutes.
-If a non-standard part needs ordering, the repair is done in two visits.
+Replacing a handle — 10 minutes.
+Replacing a hinge or scissors — 30–60 minutes.
+Replacing a glass unit — 40–90 minutes.
+If a non-standard part has to be ordered, the repair is carried out in two visits.

 Is it worth repairing an old window or better to replace it?

-If the profile is not deformed, the frame is intact and the glass unit is energy-efficient, repair is clearly the better option.
-A hardware replacement costs 5–10 times less than a new window.
-Replacement only makes sense if the profile has lost its seal or the window has a single-pane unit that does not retain heat.
+If the profile is not warped, the frame is intact and the glass unit is energy-efficient, repair is plainly the better choice.
+Replacing hardware costs 5–10 times less than buying a new window.
+Replacement only makes sense if the profile has lost its seal or the window has a single-pane unit that does not keep heat in.

 Can you repair a window of any brand?

 Yes.
 We work with all major hardware brands: Roto, Maco, Siegenia, Winkhaus, GU, Axor.
-For rare systems we source compatible alternatives.
+For rare systems we find compatible alternatives.

 What should I do if the glass unit is cracked?

 Tape the crack and call a technician.
-The glass unit is replaced without removing the frame — the glazing beads are taken off, the old unit is lifted out and the new one inserted.
+The glass unit is replaced without taking out the frame — the glazing beads are removed, the old unit is lifted out and the new one is fitted.
 Measurements are taken on site; manufacturing takes 2–5 working days.

 The sash is stuck between tilt and turn — what should I do?

-This is double-opening — a common issue.
-Do not pull the sash by force.
+This is double-opening — a common problem.
+Do not yank the sash by force.
 Find the mis-handling lock on the sash edge (a metal tongue or button), press it and turn the handle to the closed position.
-If it does not work, call a technician to avoid damaging the scissors.
+If that does not help, call a technician so the scissors do not get damaged.

 Do you offer a warranty on repairs?

 Yes.
-We guarantee both the labour and installed parts — from one month (for adjustments) up to one year (for mechanism and glass-unit replacements).
-If anything goes wrong we come back and fix it free of charge.
+We cover both the labour and installed parts — from one month (for adjustments) up to one year (for mechanism and glass-unit replacements).
+If anything goes wrong, we come back and fix it free of charge.

 Who does the repair and what guarantees we offer

-Repairs are carried out by technicians experienced in window hardware and glass units.
-We know the ins and outs of Roto, Maco, Siegenia, Winkhaus and GU systems — which parts are interchangeable, where originals are essential, which dimensions are critical.
-We bring the main spares with us so the repair is done in a single visit.
-We cover all of Warsaw — from Ursynow to Bielany.
-All fitted parts and labour come with a warranty.
-If the problem recurs we come back and fix it.
-Call or message us with a description of the issue — we typically reply within an hour.
+Repairs are done by technicians with hands-on experience in window hardware and glass units.
+We know Roto, Maco, Siegenia, Winkhaus and GU systems inside out — which parts can be swapped between systems, where originals are a must, which dimensions matter.
+We carry the main spare parts with us so the repair can be finished in one visit.
+We work across all of Warsaw — from Ursynow to Bielany.
+All installed parts and labour are covered by warranty.
+If the issue comes back, we return and sort it out.
+Call or message us with a description of the problem — we usually reply within an hour.